["The late Jos'h LEESE, Esq" - photo undated but probably taken quite late in his life.

 JOSEPH MARRIES ANN HARRISON OF BURTON-UPON-TRENT.

-Maria was Ann HARRISON's sister, & marr Thomas THOMPSON at Burton-on-Trent on 26 August 1794; it was their son Richard THOMPSON, bapt at Cat Street Particular Baptist Church, Burton, on 11 April 1806, who went into business later with his uncle Joseph; it was their daughter Sophia, born at Wolstanton on 28 June 1811, who was Joseph's housekeeper in the 1861 Census, & witness to his will.
+Maria was Ann HARRISON's sister, and married Thomas THOMPSON at Burton-on-Trent on 26 August 1794; it was their son Richard THOMPSON, baptised at Cat Street Particular Baptist Church, Burton, on 11 April 1806, who went into business later with his uncle Joseph; it was their daughter Sophia, born at Wolstanton on 28 June 1811, who was Joseph's housekeeper in the 1861 Census, and witness to his will.

 [A Portrait, from a collection in the family of Helen GILES of London, identified as Mrs Elizabeth GILES (alias PIKE).